 Course Work Includes

 Grading Will Be Based On

 Music exists in time.
 It is important for music professionals to be able to perceive and identify musical elements quickly or they will be of little use.
-For this reason, proficiency in the areas of music theory and aural skills includes speed as well as understanding and assessment will include both.
+For this reason, proficiency in the areas of music theory includes speed as well as understanding and assessment will include both.

 A student's absences will not change any deadline or assignment requirements.
 You are always responsible for any material you miss, so check the Course Outline and/or a fellow classmate for announcements, assignments, and requirements.